phette23/Level-Counter/readme.markdown

 # Intro

-Basic Level Counter for [NAME REDACTED] card game because we need a cross-platform, web-based counter that's free & easy to customize.
+Basic Level Counter to keep track of your levels, bonuses, and combat scenarios because we need a cross-platform, web-based counter that's free & easy to customize.

-There's a [live, usable version](http://phette.net/level-counter/) on the web.
+There's a [live, usable version](http://phette.net/level-counter/) on my website.

-## Yeoman
+## Build Script

-If you have [Yeoman](http://yeoman.io/) installed, you can build an optimized version with the following command (run inside the project's root):

-    yeoman build:minify --force

-Unfortunately, the r.js component of Yeoman's build tool requires a certain directory structure (an app/index.html to be precise) that this project doesn't conform to, thus the --force flag.
+This project used to use [Yeoman](http://yeoman.io/) to build an optimized version (if you have the old Yeoman project, `yeoman build:minify --force` should still work), but that project has gone in a different direction, leaving the build process to [Grunt](http://gruntjs.com/).
+Currently, `grunt build` is just going to error out if you run it.
+Eventually, I'll update the Gruntfile and get the project working, but for now it's not possible to optimize the app automatically with any current tools.

 ## To Do